howardwch/quay-demo-lab/Troubleshoot.md

 * Quay will re-establish at least one connection returning functionality at some point
 * depending on how many thread/workers and connections you have, you'll face a lot of broken uploads, 500pages on the UI until Quay recovers.

-Same will behavior will be seen with Clair utilizing the same database.
+Same behavior will be seen with Clair utilizing the same database.
 Which time frame can we expect to recover without recycling the deployment ?

 For Quay, roughly ~5 minutes  depending on what happens to your database.
 Quay does recover, depending on how many workers you have configured it takes n^ requests to do so but you might still have processes not grabbing a new DB connection at all.